crdschurch/crds-graphql-content/README.md

 The resolver and schema for the new model will also need to be made available to the ApolloServer by importing it to `src/resolvers.ts` and `src/schema.ts` respectively.

+##Data Sources
+Try to stick to datasources that implement Facebook's DataLoader already.
+Apollo has a RESTDataSource that we can extend that will automatically dedupe outgoing network (per incoming request) calls for us.
+There is also a community mongo package that does the same thing.
+This allows us to have the same call in different field resolvers and only make that call once.
+This simplifies the resolvers implementation incredibly by having the underlying datasources deduping requests.

+Because we want to have outgoing calls deduped and cached per incoming request, this means we want to create new instances of the datasources for every incoming call.
+I have been following the pattern that we will do any service initialization (like getting an auth token) in source configuration under the `sources` folder.
+A concrete example of this is getting an MP client token so we can hit the MP Rest API.
+We do not want to make a call to get this token for every incoming request, so instead we handle this in an `MP.ts` file under the `sources` folder.
+We can reuse the obtained client token and keep that process abstracted from the connectors that are instantiated for each incoming request.
+Notice that in initializing the datasources in the graphql.ts file we call `new ExampleAPI()`.
+This gets called on every incoming request.

 ### Unit Testing
 We are using jest.js (https://jestjs.io/docs/en/getting-started) for unit tests.
 I have set the pattern to create and export your mockConnector at the top of every spec file with the unit tests to follow.
 You will need to create a new ApolloServer and an ApolloTestClient in each unit test.
 See `src/graph/sites/sites.spec.ts` for an example.